digitaldisarray/APCSFinal/README.md

 ## APCS Final Project

-A 3D multiplayer game in Java using OpenGL.
+A 2D multiplayer game in Java for our APCS Class.

 Authors:
  - Kevin Rossel